LJMData/Week9_SQL_challenge/README.md

 ```
 Step 3: Data Analysis

 A list of questions was provided to and queries were written to query the tables.
-As not all the infomration was provided in the same table some joins were used.
+As not all the information was provided in the same table some joins were used.

 ```ruby
 -- List the department number for each employee along with that employee’s employee number, last name, first name, and department name